aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/services/simulation/README.md

-# Simulation Service - Vehicle Telemetry Simulation
+# Telemetry Simulation Service - Vehicle Telemetry Simulation

 Python-based service for generating realistic vehicle telemetry data for testing and development of the Connected Mobility.